ericcariat/marketplace_encyclopedists/README.md

 A decentralized publishing platforme open to everyone !

+This is my first real experience with javascript, react and solidity ...
+I'm proud to have made it !

 This application use :
 * Event and useEffect, and components
 * display the connected metamask address,